Is lower back pain a symptom of the flu? Is there a link between back pain and the flu?

-That’s right, many flu sufferers often experience lower back pain as part of their flu symptoms.
-The back pain itself can run the gamut from an annoying discomfort to throbbing aches and tender skin.
+That’s right, many flu sufferers often experience lower back pain and joint pain as part of their flu symptoms.
+The back pain itself can run the gamut from an annoying discomfort to extreme, throbbing body aches and tender skin.

 Although not all flu sufferers find their symptoms include back pain, those who do will suffer back pain as long as the flu virus persists.